shakfu/Spotykach/docs/dev/web-frontend-checks.md

 8. Power-cycle.
 The engine must boot and its banner must match what the page said it wrote — confirm over the Terminal tab, or by ear.

-**C10c — the interruption, which is the whole safety argument.** Do this deliberately, and do it on an engine you are willing to re-flash.
+**C10c — the interruption, which is the whole safety argument.
+OUTSTANDING as of 2026-08-03.** Do this deliberately, and do it on an engine you are willing to re-flash.
+Until it passes, the Flash tab's central claim — that an interrupted write costs a re-flash rather than a device — is reasoned from the memory map and confirmed by no one.

 9. Start a flash of a QSPI engine (`chuck` or `csound` — big enough to leave a window) and hit **Cancel** partway through.